OzanKurt/Repoist/README.md

 	'path' => 'Repositories',

 	/**
-	 * Default path of models in larave is the `app` folder.
+	 * Default path of models in laravel is the `app` folder.
 	 * In this case:
 	 * 		app/
 	 */